sanyuktaadap/breast-cancer-classification/final_report.md

 **Results and Conclusions:**

-1. Statistics: With pandas profiling, we could determine the number of variables, no of observations, missing values, etc., about the dataset as a whole (Fig.2).
+1. Statistics: With pandas profiling, we could determine the number of variables, no. of observations, missing values, etc., about the dataset as a whole (Fig.2).
 Additionally, it also shows descriptive and quantile statistics of each attribute in the dataset.
 This consists of missing values, range, minimum, mean, maximum, standard